wanqing-zhang/wanqing-zhang.github.io/_pages/research.md

 ## Additive-free PEDOT:PSS Bioelectronic Interfaces (Ongoing)

 PEDOT:PSS is one of the most widely used conductive polymers for bioelectronics.
 However, conventional PEDOT:PSS electrodes often require additives to achieve high conductivity.
-Besides, they can easily delaminate from their substrates due to interfacial water penetration.
+Moreover, they can easily delaminate from their substrates due to interfacial water penetration.

 My current research focuses on developing additive-free PEDOT:PSS electrodes with high conductivity, long-term wet stability and strong interfacial adhesion for implantable bioelectronic applications.